xcart/xc5-manual/en/modules/multi-vendor/multi-vendor_customer_experience.md

 ![]({{site.baseurl}}/attachments/8749408/8717014.png?effects=drop-shadow)

 The details pages of specific products also provide some information about the vendor.
 This includes the vendor's company name, location and image.
-There is also the <u>View Profile</u> link that allows visitors to access the vendor's profile page:
+There is also the View Profile link that allows visitors to access the vendor's profile page:

 ![]({{site.baseurl}}/attachments/8749408/8717015.png?effects=drop-shadow)